consulo/consulo-dev.github.io/docs/reference_guide/settings_guide.md

 * Project Settings implementations, declared using the [`projectSettings` EP](#declaring-project-settings), must declare a constructor with a single argument of type [`Project`](upsource:///platform/core-api/src/com/intellij/openapi/project/Project.java).
 * Beginning in 2020.2, constructor injection (other than for `Project`) is not allowed.

-For a `Configurable` implementation correctly declared using an EP, the implementation's constructor is not invoked by the IntelliJ Platform until a user chooses the corresponding Settings `displayName` in the Settings Dialog menu.
+For a `Configurable` implementation correctly declared using an EP, the implementation's constructor is not invoked by the Consulo until a user chooses the corresponding Settings `displayName` in the Settings Dialog menu.

-> **WARNING** The IntelliJ Platform may instantiate a `Configurable` implementation on a background thread, so creating Swing components in a constructor can degrade UI responsiveness.
+> **WARNING** The Consulo may instantiate a `Configurable` implementation on a background thread, so creating Swing components in a constructor can degrade UI responsiveness.

-#### IntelliJ Platform Interactions with Configurable
+#### Consulo Interactions with Configurable
 The instantiation of a generic `Configurable` implementation is documented in the interface file.
 A few high-level points are reviewed here:
 * The `Configurable.reset()` method is invoked immediately after `Configurable.createComponent()`.